 M v NW (2018) Birkenhead County Court: acting for Claimant, in unusual case where Claimant alleged fraud by Defendant.
 Experts instructed for Claimant included a handwriting expert.
 Case ongoing.Book BarristerBack to top

 Alice is instructed in cases where complex costs issues arise, particularly where there are multiple Defendants and disputes over costs because of subsidiary liabilities, QOCS is being disapplied, there is a dispute over the applicability of fixed costs, and there are arguments over the impact of fraud on costs assessments.
 She regularly conducts Costs and Case Management Hearings for Multi-Track cases and advises on Part 36 offers and consequences.

 Alice has substantial experience in claims arising out of road traffic accidents, employer’s liability and occupier’s liability.
 She is regularly instructed by Defendants and Claimants in cases involving substantial future loss, disability on the labour market, future loss of earnings and future treatment (including where the Claimant is still an infant).
 She is also instructed in high value cases involving permanent cosmetic defect, complex regional pain syndrome and chronic pain.
-She is a regular barrister for several national supermarkets and wholesale businesses.
+She is regularly instructed by national insurers, the larger supermarket chains and wholesale businesses.

 M v Y (2018) Manchester County Court: acting for Claimant in high value infant case arising out of an accident that severely damaged several teeth.
 There was expert dispute around whether removal of the non-vital teeth was appropriate.
 There was additional argument around the cost of periodic orthodontic treatment, including future implant replacement.